vulsdoc/vuls/docs/usage-scan-wordpress.md

 ```

 * token:  A token of [wpscan.com](https://wpscan.com/api)
-* ignoreInactive : Ignore plugins or themes which are inactive state
+* detectInactive : Detect plugins or themes which are inactive state
 * cmdPath :  A path of `wp` on the wordpress server
 * osUser : A OS user of `wp` on the wordpress server
 * docRoot : A path of document root on the wordpress server